jasonumiker/kubernetes-training/README.md

 1. `kubectl config use-context docker-desktop-john` - Now lets flip to John who is restricted to the team2 namespace
 1. `kubectl get pods` - like Jane with team1, John can see things in his team2 Namespace
 1. `kubectl get pods --namespace=team1` - and, as expected we are not allowed to interact with Jane's team1 Namespace
+1. `kubectl config use-context docker-desktop` - return to our 'normal' Admin ClusterRole context in kubectl

 So, that was a very quick overview of how to configure multi-tenancy of Kubernetes at the control plane level via Namespaces and Roles.
 And, how much YAML it takes to move away from *'s for the resources and verbs in your Role definitions.